mcallen14/forecast-skill-trends/README.md

 ## Repository Structure

 - `code/` – Scripts for retrieving and processing forecast, observed, and auxiliary datasets; calculating skill metrics and running regression models.
 - `analysis/data/` – Where datasets are stored after downloading and cleaning; calculated metrics are also stored within this folder.
+This folder and all its contents are available from a Zenodo dataset repository (Allen, 2025; DOI: 10.5281/zenodo.17024920).
 - `analysis/log/` – Where log of print and error statements for each script are saved.
 - `analysis/bayesian_traces/` – Where prior and posterior traces from Bayesian models are stored.
 - `analysis/plots/` – Model outputs, tables, and summary statistics.